 Evac the ship.

-Posted on Wed Jun 20th, 2018 @ 9:12pm by Commander Gary Taylor & Captain Phoenix Lalor & Commander Liselle Qwyyn & Commander Aurelia Holmes & Lieutenant Commander Matias Grronkil & Lieutenant Commander Sthilg & Lieutenant Commander Tate Sullivan Ph.D. & Lieutenant Arrianna Salannis an Vantar & Senior Chief Petty Officer Ken Waters & Lieutenant Jaeih t'Noramei-McKinley & Chief Petty Officer Railli Feyth
+Posted on Wed Jun 20th, 2018 @ 9:12pm by Commander Gary Taylor & Captain Phoenix Lalor & Commander Liselle Qwyyn & Commander Aurelia Holmes & Lieutenant Commander Matias Grronkil & Lieutenant Commander Sthilg & Lieutenant Commander Tate Sullivan Ph.D. & Lieutenant Commander Arrianna Salannis an Vantar & Master Chief Petty Officer Ken Waters & Lieutenant Commander Jaeih t'Noramei-McKinley & Senior Chief Petty Officer Railli Feyth

 Edited on on Fri Jun 22nd, 2018 @ 1:15pm